sonictk/MARI-Extension-Pack/README.md

 Adding new nodes, shaders and functions
 -----------------
-Refer to the contents of the SDK_Docs folder for information
+Refer to the contents of the Script_Docs/SDK folder for information